MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-dataverse-website.md

     :::image type="content" source="media/tutorial-dataverse/create-page.png" alt-text="Create a web page.":::

-1. When the new page appears, you will be presented with a list of components to add to your new page.
+1. When the new page appears, you'll be presented with a list of components to add to your new page.
 Select the **List** component.

     :::image type="content" source="media/tutorial-dataverse/select-list.png" alt-text="Select the list component.":::